bartvbl/itslearning-dumper/README.md

 The following issues are known, and will most likely not be fixed:

-* If you're a teacher in a course which uses online tests, the answers submitted by students are not saved (hopefully coming soon).
 * Some images downloaded from places such as discussion forums are saved with filenames such as `showimage.aspx`.
 I have not built in automatic detection of file types, and some URL's do not provide file name information.
 You can rename these files to ones with a correct file extension to view them.
 * Attachments from unsent/draft messages in the old messaging system are not downloaded.
+* Files linked or attached to forum posts are not downloaded.
 * Comments on old-style bulletins are not saved (I have not yet encountered a single course using these).

 ## Contributors